worace/multi-jar-vs-uberjar-resources/README.md

 Building an uberjar has the benefit of moving this problem to build time, and ideally warning you about it in some way (for example the sbt-assembly plugin throws an error on this collision if you don't handle it).

+#### Loading Single vs. Multi Resources

+Like most people I have usually used the `public URL getResource(String name)` API on [java.lang.Class](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getResource-java.lang.String-).
+This returns a single URL to a resource from the classpath, relying on the "first one wins" behavior described above.

+A reddit user also pointed out the ` public Enumeration<URL> getResources(String name)` API on [java.lang.ClassLoader](https://docs.oracle.com/javase/8/docs/api/java/lang/ClassLoader.html#getResources-java.lang.String-).
+This gives a list of resources matching a filename.
+However I think in practice it can be tricky to work with the URLs as they point to nested paths within Zipped JAR archives.

 ### Example Run Output

 ```